ivoa-std/ModelInstanceInVot/python_workflow/python/product_annoter/README.md

 ```
 - The output (as long as no error) is stored in `/python_workflow/data/annotated_data`.
 - 2 files are generated
   - `my_votable.mapping.xml` This file just contains the mapping block.
-Is is quiote liter than the whole VOTable which can bee too heavy for text editors.
+Is is quite liter than the whole VOTable which can bee too heavy for text editors.
   - `my_votable.annot.xml` This file contains the whole annotated VOTable.